 Espanita

-Produced in Jalisco at an independent family-owned and operated distillery, the female-found Espanita has a blanco that features an enticing white pepper and citrus bite.
+Produced in Jalisco at an independent, family-owned and operated distillery, the female-founded Espanita has a blanco with an enticing white pepper and citrus bite.
 But their most interesting release is a Double Barrel Reposado, aged in American oak barrels and finished in bourbon casks.
 While it captures the vanilla, caramel and oak notes you’d expect, the tequila manages to keep its agave flavor.

 Espolòn